 Under its Single Family Regular insurance program, MHF is not obligated to pay claims on Single Family insurance until after the insured lender has completed foreclosure, evicted the occupants of the properties (if necessary) and restored the property to a condition satisfactory to MHF.
 As a result, at any time there are a number of mortgages that have been foreclosed and which are likely to result in payment of claims, but which have not yet reached the point where MHF recognizes them as liabilities in its financial statements.
-The total principal amount of such potential claims was \$1,054,519 as of December 31, 2017.
+The total principal amount of such potential claims was \$251,053 as of December 31, 2018.
 On a quarterly basis, MHF includes its projection of net losses with respect to these potential claims in its financial statements as part of the allowance for Single Family insurance losses.
-Although these amounts are not payable from the Multifamily Reserve, they are potentially payable from other resources of MHF, including operating cash, the Unallocated Reserve and the Single Family Reserve.
+These amounts are potentially payable from other resources of MHF, including operating cash, the Unallocated Reserve and the Single Family Reserve.